-7 Must-Check Factors when doing SEO for International Sites
+7 Must-Check Factors To Check For SEO On International Sites

 Although you might not be focused on doing International SEO, if you work as an SEO with medium to large sized companies, you likely work or have worked in the past with sites that have international Web versions, targeting other languages or countries.